 Merge Tags

-Merge tags allow end-users to dynamically add content to their email.
-Merge tags can be inserted into a block of text by clicking on the "Merge Tags" button in the text editor toolbar.
-The button is not shown if no merge tags were passed when initializing Unlayer.
+Merge Tags allow end-users to dynamically insert personalized content into their emails.
+These placeholders are replaced with real values when the email is sent, making it easy to create highly personalized and dynamic emails.
+Merge tags can be inserted into a block of text by clicking the “Merge Tags” button in the text editor toolbar.

 unlayer.init({